BinaryDefense/BinaryDefense.Junit.Expecto.TestLogger/README.md

 If you use `testList`, you may want to put the test list name in the `classname` or in the `name` of a test case.

 ```
-/// The classname of the test will be the root list, or, if there is not one, the test name.
-The name will be all lists the test is in, separated by a '/', and the test case name.
 NameFormat=RootList
-/// The name of the test will be the test case.
-The classname will be all the lists the testcase is in, separated by a '/'.
 NameFormat=AllLists
 ```

+For RootList, the classname of the test will be the root list, or, if there is not one, the test name.
+The name will be all lists the test is in, separated by a '.', and the test case name.

+For AllLists,  name of the test will be the test case.
+The classname will be all the lists the testcase is in, separated by a '/'.

 Given this structure
 ```